{modulation} and the poetry of Jared Carter

 But, after giving our attention to music in these poems, we have to expand the circle to do justice to their rich world.
 Not just music, then, but sound as such: ‘Somewhere, within the murmuring of things...a loose door swings,/banging against a wall...Each rusty iron hinge/creaks in a different key...the quickening thrum of wings.’
 From Solstice: ‘Awakened by the cries of distant crows.’
 And the ‘cries’ of the ‘crows’ are made more piercing by the sounds of the words.

-Light and darkness too, as might be expected in this elemental, primal poetry, permeate the work.
+Light and darkness too, as might be expected in this elemental poetry, permeate the work.
 The titles alone are evidence: ‘Phosphorescence,’ ‘Dusk,’ ‘Candle,’ ‘Solstice,’ ‘Comet.’
 The reader who at mention of this begins to sigh a little and begins to make the point that to write about such things perhaps gives the poet something of an advantage - writing about elemental themes does help to give a poem some profundity, without too much effort on the part of the poet - will soon find an enhanced respect for Jared Carter when the poems are read closely. ‘...patterned by the whorls/of our fingertips’ in ’Riverdrift’ reminds us yet again of Jared Carter’s meticulousness and exactness of observation, as well as of his inspired observation.
 ‘The parallels converge,’ in ‘Candle’ seems clearly to be an allusion to four dimensional geometry, the geometry of Riemann and others, in which parallels do converge.
 This is audacious!
 In ‘Cemetery’ there are ‘waves/of permutation through the random leaves,’ a mathematical linkage.
 This example may seem contrived in isolation.
 In the context of the poem the words seem natural, effortless.
 (The massive technical achievement of the whole series of poems seems just as natural, just as effortless, entirely in keeping with the words of the Roman poet Quintus Horatius Flaccus, ‘ars est celare artem,’ ‘art lies in concealing art.’ )

 The poems are visual, aural, tactile in their references - olfactory, too: ‘Raincrow’ has ‘...wreathed/with faint perfume.’
 'Millefiori' has "A subtle fume/of brightness..."
 They almost demand the use of the word ‘synaesthesia,’ except that sensations, the senses, are only a part of their world.
 Their insights seem so fundamental that someone born blind and deaf, with even more disabilities, in fact, could appreciate them.